tokio-rs/website/content/docs/internals/net.md

 helpers that use the `poll_` functions to provide additional functionality.
 For example, [`TcpStream`] provides a [`connect`] function that returns a future.
-This future will complete once the [`TcpStream`] has established a connection with a peer (or failed attemepting to do so).
+This future will complete once the [`TcpStream`] has established a connection with a peer (or failed attempting to do so).

 Using combinators to connect a [`TcpStream`]: